yc4ny/Mining-Real-World-Graphs/README.md

 ```
 make
 ```
-For those wishing to run only Label Propagation and the KL algorithm, please follow the instructions on `Community Detection - Label Propagation` and `Graph Partitioning - Kernighan-Lin` section of this README.
+For those wishing to run only `Label Propagation` and the `KL algorithm`, please follow the instructions on `Community Detection - Label Propagation` and `Graph Partitioning - Kernighan-Lin` section of this README.

 ## Community Detection - Label Propagation